unifhy-org/unifhy/docs/_doc_src/for_users/tutorial.rst

 `TimeDomain` characterises the time dimension of a `Component`.

 .. code-block:: python
-   :caption: Instantiating a `TimeDomain` object by specifying its start, end, and step.
+   :caption: Instantiating a `TimeDomain` by specifying its start, end, and step.

    >>> from datetime import datetime, timedelta
    >>> timedomain = cm4twc.TimeDomain.from_start_end_step(